-ABSTRACT
+ABSTRACT:

 Ionizing radiation is known to induce genetic damage in diverse groups of organisms.
 Under accidental situations, large quantities of radioactive elements get released into the environment and radiation emitted from these radionuclides may adversely affect both the man and the non-human biota.
-The present study is aimed (a) to know the genotoxic effect of gamma radiation on aquatic fauna employing two species of selected bivalves, (b) to evaluate the possible use of 'Comet assay' for detecting genetic damage in haemocytes of bivalves as a biomarker for environmental biomonitoring and also (c) to compare the relative sensitivity of two species of bivalves viz.
+Present study is aimed (a) to know the genotoxic effect of gamma radiation on aquatic fauna employing two species of selected bivalves (b) to evaluate the possible use of 'Comet assay' for detecting genetic damage in haemocytes of bivalves as a biomarker for environmental biomonitoring and also (c) to compare the relative sensitivity of two species of bivalves viz.
 Paphia malabarica and Meretrix casta to gamma radiation.
-The comet assays was optimized and validated using different concentrations (18, 32 and 56 mg/L) of ethyl methanesulfonate (EMS), a direct-acting reference genotoxic agent, to which the bivalves were exposed for various times (24, 48 and 72 h).
+The comet assays was optimized and validated using a different concentrations (18, 32 & 56 mg/l) of ethyl methanesulfonate (EMS), a direct-acting reference genotoxic agent, exposed to various time intervals (24, 48 and 72h).
 Bivalves were irradiated (single acute exposure) with 5 different doses (viz.
 2, 4, 6, 8 and 10 Gy) of gamma radiation and their genotoxic effects on the haemocytes were studied using the comet assay.
-Haemolymph was collected from the adductor muscle at 24, 48 and 72 h of both EMS-exposed and irradiated bivalves and comet assay was carried out using standard protocol.
-A significant increase in DNA damage was observed as indicated by an increase in % tail DNA damage at different concentrations of EMS and all the doses of gamma radiation as compared to controls in both bivalve species.
+Haemolymph was collected from the adductor muscle at various time intervals of 24, 48 and 72h of both EMS exposed and irradiated bivalves and comet assay was carried out using standard protocol.
+A significant increase in DNA damage was observed as indicated by an increase in % tail DNA damage at different concentration of EMS and all the doses of gamma radiation as compared to controls in both bivalve species.
 This showed a dose-dependent increase of genetic damage induced in bivalves by EMS as well as gamma radiation.
-Further, the highest DNA damage was observed at 24 h.
-The damage gradually decreased with time, i.e. was smaller at 48 and 72 h than at 24 h post irradiation in both species of bivalves.
+Further, the highest DNA damage was observed at 24 h which gradually decreased with advancement of time i.e. at 48 and 72 h post irradiation of both species of bivalves.
 This may indicate repair of the damaged DNA and/or loss of heavily damaged cells as the post irradiation time advanced.
 The present study reveals that gamma radiation induces single strand breaks in DNA as measured by alkaline comet assay in bivalves and comet assay serves as a sensitive and rapid method to detect genotoxicity of gamma radiation.
-This study further indicates that both M. casta and P. malabarica exhibit almost identical sensitivity to gamma radiation as measured by DNA damage.
+This study further indicates that both Meretrix casta and Paphia malabarica exhibit almost the same level of sensitivity to gamma radiation as measured by DNA damage.